 At the beginning of the next business day, you must call the regional or registration office again and speak directly to an office representative.
-You must also keep a written record of any incidents that occur in the program by completing form OCFS 4436: Incident Report for Child Care.
+You must also keep a written record of any incidents that occur in the program by completing form OCFS 4436: Incident Report for Child Care or an approved equivalent.